microsoft/react-native-windows-samples/docs/getting-started.md

 <!-- 1.
 For the next version (i.e. in docs/getting-started.md) use "canary" -->
 <!-- 2.
 For other versions in versioned_docs use the version in the format "^0.XY.0" -->

+Next you'll want to add `react-native-windows` as a dependency:

 <!--DOCUSAURUS_CODE_TABS-->